The learner will:

 - participate in a class discussion about self-discipline and character.

 - select and reflect on a quotation about self-discipline.

 Display this anonymous poem and discuss (Do you agree and how does it relate to self-discipline?):

 Watch your actions; they become habits.

 Watch your character; for it becomes your destiny!!!

-Display these quotes and ask the students to choose one to reflect on in their character education journals:
+Display these quotes and ask the participants to choose one to reflect on in their journals: